6.2. Working with Matrices

 6.2.5.
 Calculating a Matrix Inverse

-The inverse of a square matrix, \bf{A}, is another matrix, \mathbf{A}^{-1} that multiplies with the original matrix to yield the identity matrix.
+The inverse of a square matrix, \(\bf{A}\), is another matrix, \(\mathbf{A}^{-1}\) that multiplies with the original matrix to yield the identity matrix.

-\mathbf{A}^{-1} \mathbf{A} = \mathbf{A}\,\mathbf{A}^{-1} = \bf{I}
+\[\mathbf{A}^{-1} \mathbf{A} = \mathbf{A}\,\mathbf{A}^{-1} = \bf{I}\]

 Unfortunately, calculating the inverse of a matrix is computationally slow.
-A formula known as Cramer’s Rule provides a neat and tidy equation for the inverse, but for matrices beyond a 2{\times}2, it is prohibitively slow.
+A formula known as Cramer’s Rule provides a succinct equation for the inverse, but it is prohibitively slow for matrices beyond a \(2{\times}2\).
 Cramer’s rule requires the calculation of the determinant and the full set of cofactors for the matrix.
 Cofactors are determinants of matrices one dimension less than the original matrix.
-To find the inverse of a 3{\times}3 matrix requires finding one 3{\times}3 determinant and 9 2{\times}2 determinants.
-The run time complexity of Cramer’s rule is \mathcal{O}(n\cdot\,n!).
+To find the inverse of a \(3{\times}3\) matrix requires finding one \(3{\times}3\) determinant and 9 \(2{\times}2\) determinants.
+The run time complexity of Cramer’s rule is \(\mathcal{O}(n\cdot\,n!)\).

-For a 2{\times}2 matrix, Cramer’s rule can be found by algebraic substitution.
+For a \(2{\times}2\) matrix, Cramer’s rule can be found by algebraic substitution.

 One can perform the above matrix multiplication and find four simple equations from which the terms of the matrix inverse may be derived.